strofos/ThrottleESP/README.md

 Use a standard Arduino IDE to flash the code.
 Just make sure you have the correct board selected and install the graphic libraries from Adafruit.
 I used a Nokia 5110 display, PCD8544 chipset, SPI driven, so is easy to adapt it to another SPI display.

 # Setup the Wifi
 The wifi SSID and password are set inside the Config.h file.
-Just edit it and put your settings on.
+Just edit it and put your own settings.

 # How to make the enclosure
 After you print it on a standard 3D filament printer you need some M3 insert-threads and M3 standard screws to put it all together.
 See the images for more information.
 I test-printed them on my Anycubic Kobra S1 3D printer.